raydeejay/retro-40/README.md

 \ your code goes here
 : ?exit     ( -- )  SCANCODE_Q pressed?
 IF  retro-40  THEN ;

-\ these are the hooks that R40 expect to find
+\ these are the hooks that R40 expects to find
 : <init>    ( -- )  S" myprog.spr" load-sprites  s" myprog.map" load-map  ( ... ) ;
 : <update>  ( -- )  ?exit ( ... ) ;
 : <draw>    ( -- )  ( ... )  ;